rohithjayarajan/ENPM808X_Software_Development_for_Robotics/Week3/SoftwareEngineering_9_4/readme.md

 ## Overview
 Program to find if a text is part of a string.
-If the text is a part of the string, then the poisition at which the text is found is returned.
+If the text is a part of the string, then the position at which the text is found is returned.

 ## Standard install via command-line
 ```